LieberLieber/LemonTree.Automation.Workflows/.github/README.md

 The handling of the artifactory backend is transparent for the user in all ususal operations.
 The current version of the workflows assumes, that the models are stored in LFS.

+When you have no transparent access to the internet, make sure to set your HTTP proxy properly `git config --global http.proxy myusername:mypassword@myproxyserver:8080`

 # Requirements for Action Runners
 To support the current setup, the used runner has to be `self-hosted` on `Windows`.
 * LemonTree.Automation has to be installed in the default directory and a valid license has to be accessible from the context of the `lemontree` runner.